 Participants’ online activities-such as the queries they issued and pages viewed-were logged by the browser extension with timestamps.
 I first cleaned the raw data by removing irrelevant pages because participants occasionally forgot to turn off the extension when they were not working on the study.
-To prepare for quantitative data analysis, a variety of behavioral measurements (e.g., page dwell time, query time, number of queries issued per task, task completion time) were extracted in Python.
+To prepare for quantitative data analysis, a variety of behavioral measurements-such as page dwell time, query time, number of queries issued per task, and task completion time-were extracted in Python.

 Quantitative Data Analysis

 To examine the differences in questionnaire responses (5-point scale) between conditions, I used Wilcoxon signed-rank tests which is suitable for ordinal data.
 To examine the influences of study setting and task authenticity on behavioral measurements, I used multilevel modeling.
 All statistical tests were performed in R.